2025 Internship Opportunities

 • Weekday Afternoons

-• Create various marketing materials, including brochures, flyers, and social media posts for the ACL Grant initiative (Conexion Program) or nutritional education videos for ACL Grant participants, following instructions from the site supervisor.
+• Create various marketing materials such as brochures, flyers, and social media posts for the ACL Grant initiative (Conexion Program).

-• Conduct health and social needs assessments at senior housing facilities and community events.
+• Conduct overall health and social needs assessments at senior housing facilities and community events.

-• Collect data on program attendance and participant evaluations.
+• Collect data on program attendance and participant evaluations to measure program effectiveness.

 NourishedRx